-Prices for our finished products, including those of DGD, may be impacted by worldwide government policies relating to renewable fuels and greenhouse gas emissions ("GHG").
-Programs like the National Renewable Fuel Standard Program ("RFS") and low carbon fuel standards ("LCFS") (such as in the state of California) and tax credits for biofuels both in the United States and abroad are subject to revision and change which may impact the demand for and/or price of our finished products.
-Legal challenges or changes to, a failure to enforce, reductions in the mandated volumes under, or discontinuing or suspension of any of these programs could have a negative impact on our business and results of operations.
+Prices for our finished products, including those of DGD, may be impacted by government policies around the world relating to renewable fuels and GHG.
+Programs like the U.S. National Renewable Fuel Standard Program ("RFS") and low carbon fuel standards ("LCFS") (such as in the state of California), tax credits for biofuels and mandates for biofuel use both in the United States and abroad are subject to revision and change which may impact the demand for and/or price of our finished products.
+Legal challenges, changes to, a failure to enforce, reductions in the mandated volumes under, or discontinuation, amendment, modification, or suspension of any of these programs could have a negative impact on our business and results of operations.
 However, such rules and the regulatory environment are continuing to evolve and change, and we cannot predict the ultimate effect that such changes may have on our business.